-The Joint Commission’s Advanced Certification Program for Palliative Care, launched in 2011, recognizes hospital inpatient programs that demonstrate exceptional patient and family-centered care and optimize the quality of life for adult and pediatric patients with serious illness.
-Palliative care addresses a patient’s, physical, emotional, social and spiritual needs, and facilitates patient autonomy, access to information and choice.
+The Joint Commission’s Advanced Certification Program for Palliative Care launched in 2011.
+The program recognizes hospital inpatient programs that demonstrate exceptional patient and family-centered care and optimize the quality of life for adult and pediatric patients with serious illnesses.
+Palliative care addresses a patient’s physical, emotional, social and spiritual needs, and facilitates patient autonomy, access to information and choice.
 The Advanced Certification Program for Palliative Care emphasizes:

-Processes that support the coordination of care and communication among all care settings and providers
+- Processes that support the coordination of care and communication among all providers in hospital settings

 Eligible organizations must have:

 - A full-time service, where patients can access palliative care as needed, 24 hours per day

 - The ability to provide palliative care to the entire inpatient population

 On-site certification reviews are conducted by reviewers with expertise in palliative care.
 The certification decision is based on the evaluation of standards, clinical practice guidelines, and performance measurement and improvement activities.
 Palliative care programs that successfully demonstrate compliance are awarded certification for a two-year period.
 To maintain certification, the cycle repeats with an on-site review conducted every two years and a biannual submission of an acceptable assessment of compliance by the organization.